Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Introduction

 \subparagraph*{Reachability games.} We study games on possibly \textit{infinite} arenas in which all players share objectives of the same type.
 We focus on variants of \textit{reachability objectives}; reachability objectives constitute a fundamental class of objectives in reactive synthesis~\cite{DBLP:conf/fsttcs/BrihayeGMR23}.
 A \textit{reachability objective} models the goal of visiting a given set of target vertices.
-The complement of a reachability objective is called a \textit{safety objective}: it requires that a set of bad vertices be avoided.
-A \textit{Büchi objective} requires that a target set be visited infinitely often, and the complement of a Büchi objective is called a \textit{co-Büchi objective}.
-We also study games with a \textit{quantitative} variant of the reachability objective.
+The complement of a reachability objective is called a \textit{safety objective}: it requires that a set of undesirable vertices (e.g., unsafe configurations of the system) be avoided.
+A \textit{Büchi objective} requires that a target set be visited infinitely often instead of only once as for reachability.
+The complement of a Büchi objective is called a \textit{co-Büchi objective}; it models the requirement that undesirable configurations eventually no longer occur.

+We also study games with a quantitative variant of the reachability objective.
 We consider arenas with edges labelled by non-negative integer weights (modelling, e.g., the passage of time), and define the cost of a player as the sum of weights prior to the first visit of a target, or infinity if the target is never reached.
 This cost function is called the \textit{shortest-path} cost function.
 The goal of a player is to minimise it (i.e., to reach a target as soon as possible).

-NEs are guaranteed to exist in games with these objectives or cost functions: e.g., see~\cite{DBLP:conf/lfcs/BrihayePS13,depril2013} for reachability games and for shortest-path games in finite arenas, \ref{appendix:existence} for shortest-path games in general and~\cite{DBLP:conf/fsttcs/Ummels06} for safety, Büchi and co-Büchi games.
+NEs are guaranteed to exist in games with these objectives or cost functions.
+For instance, see~\cite{DBLP:conf/lfcs/BrihayePS13,depril2013} for reachability games and for shortest-path games in finite arenas and~\cite{DBLP:conf/fsttcs/Ummels06} for safety, Büchi and co-Büchi games.
+We also show in Appendix~\ref{appendix:existence} that there always exist an NE in shortest-path games on infinite arenas.